FuckingNode/fuckingnode.github.io/docs/learn/errors.md

 Errors that depend on something external.

-### Publish

-`External__Publish`

-When doing a release, if your package manager's publish command fails, this error code appears.

 ### Setting / Favorite IDE

 `External__Setting__FavIde`

 If you changed your favorite IDE to something unsupported, then got us to attempt to launch it, this happens.
 You cannot directly set this setting to something invalid, you'd have to manually edit the config file - making this an "external" error.

-### Project / Not found

-`External__Proj__NotFound`

-If a project from your list isn't found (in the sense of the filepath not being found), this error happens.
-You cannot add a project that doesn't exist unless modifying the config file; or adding one that does exist, then moving the directory - making this an "external" error too.